iesfsv/Data-Processing-in-Python/01_week/00_seminar_setup.md

 ### Git

+*Git was created for use in the development of the Linux kernel by Linus Torvalds and others developing the kernel. (wiki)*

 - version control system
-- short course at IES
+- short course at IES, [martinhronec.github.io/JEM224](http://martinhronec.github.io/JEM224)

 ### Github

 - place with repositories where you can collaborate on your projects
 - repositories with packages
-- repositories for websites
+- repositories for websites (github.io)
 - alternatives: gitlab, bitbucket